WesleyAC/lemonscript-transpiler/README.md

 * The first line of the file must have the name of the auto function, and all of it's arguments on it.
 * You cannot have indentation before `include`, `init`, or `periodic`.
 * All files to include must be on a different line in the `include` block.
-Commas are optional, but suggested.
 * If you try to break the transpiler, you will be able to.
 It should handle any reasonable file, but don't try to break it.

 ##Supported units